egladman/wombat-pcb/README.md

 ### Drawbacks

-- Keycap compatibility.
-Good lucking finding properly labeled modifiers.
-This isn't a deal breaker for me since I mostly type on blanks these days.
+- Lack of keycap compatibility.
+Good luck finding properly labeled modifiers.
+This isn't a deal breaker for me since I mostly type on DSA blanks.
 - I'm sure there are other drawbacks, I think I've just become blind to them.
 I've been using this layout for 3+ years without problems.

 ### Changes